 Each IB PYP school has its own PoI, or Program of Inquiry.
 The PYP Program of Inquiry is defined by six Transdisciplinary Themes that are considered worthy of inquiry regardless of the age of the student.
 In the PoI the units of the academic year are laid out and it allows the teacher, student, parent, and others involved to get a vertical and horizontal view of the content offered.
 Each school will determine their PoI depending on various facts such as location, national requirements, and adopted curricula, as well as the school’s Scope and Sequence.
 Each year the PYP-coordinator, along with the teachers, will analyze the PoI to ensure there is depth and breadth to it, and that all other PYP aspects are covered within.
 The PoI should always be a work in progress as the student body and other needs continuously change.

 ASOY’s PoI for academic year 2018-19 can be found on the right-hand side menu.
 For academic year 2019-20, we have revamped and refined the PoI to make sure there are no gaps or overlaps, and so it will better suit both the Core curriculum and IB PYP’s science and social studies scopes and sequences.
-The improved PoI for 2019-20 will be uploaded before the end of academic year 2018-19.
+The improved PoI for 2019-20 can also be found on the right-hand side menu.

 SCOPE AND SEQUENCE